 Recap – Who Will the Final H-1B Rule Exclude?

-Instead of the lottery, the final H1-B rule will have USCIS receive registrations prior to the beginning of the fiscal year—before April 1.
+Instead of the lottery, the final H1-B rule would have USCIS receive registrations prior to the beginning of the fiscal year—before April 1.
 In the likely event that more applications are received than the limit permits—65,000 petitions for the annual limit and 20,000 for individuals with an advanced degree from a U.S. university—then the agency would give the petitions starting with the highest to lowest salaries.

 How Our H1-B Attorneys Can Help

-With the recent changes to the H1-B Lottery Rule, it’s highly advised to seek the opinion of a qualified lawyer to look over your case.
+With these possible changes to the H1-B Lottery Rule, it’s highly advised to seek the opinion of a qualified lawyer to look over your case.
 Our team has a high track record of success in even the most complex H-1B cases.
 We offer free consultations to certain qualified H-1B clients and also flat fees on certain H1-B visa applications (not including RFE responses and USCIS filing fees associated with your case).
 Contact us to learn how to take advantage of this new H-1B ruling and start processing your case.